t3hmrman/async-dropper/README.md

 ## Contributing

 Contributions are welcome!
-If you find a bug or an impovement that should be included in `async-drop-derive`, [create an issue](https://github.com/t3hmrman/async-drop-derive/issues) or open a pull request.
+If you find a bug or an impovement that should be included in `async-dropper`, [create an issue](https://github.com/t3hmrman/async-dropper/issues) or open a pull request.